awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_psoc64.md

       ```

    1. Finally, program the `cm0.hex` and `cm4.hex` files generated under `build_dir` by using Cypress Programmer\.

-1.

-**Monitoring MQTT Messages on the Cloud**
-You can use the MQTT client in the AWS IoT console to monitor the messages that your device sends to the AWS Cloud\.
-To subscribe to the MQTT topic with the AWS IoT MQTT client, follow these steps\.

-   1. Sign in to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.

-   1. In the navigation pane, choose **Test** to open the MQTT client\.

-   1. For **Subscription topic**,  enter ***your\-thing\-name*/example/topic**, and then choose **Subscribe to topic**\.

-   1. Reset the kit to force it to publish MQTT messages, which can then be seen on the console test client\.

 ### Running other demos<a name="getting_started_cypress_psoc64_demos"></a>